Praying for the Vulnerable: 9 Practical Ways Your Church Can Start Today

 3. Start a Prayer Text Thread

-Build a small group text or email thread of six to ten people who commit to praying within twenty-four hours when a request comes in.
+Build a small group of six to ten people who commit to praying within twenty-four hours when a request comes in — a GroupMe, a Slack channel, or a simple group text.
 One person owns it.
-Foster families can send a single line — “Court today at 2 — pray for the kids” — and know it will be lifted.
+Foster families and staff can send a single line — “Court today at 2 — pray for the kids” — and know it will be lifted.

 This is the kind of practical, low-effort prayer ministry that fits the way people actually live.
 It requires no meeting, no room reservation, and no budget.
 It just requires a phone.